Bursting with flavour and rich in nutrients, Australia's native ingredients will delight the health conscious traveller.

 By Ute Junker

 From the tangy taste of saltbush to the sweet flesh of the freshwater marron, you'll find many native Australian foods on the menus of restaurants around the country.
-In some cases, these foods - sometimes referred to as "bush tucker" to reflect their origins - helped sustain Australia's Aboriginal populations for more than 50,000 years, and offer exquisite flavour as well as health benefits.
-Keep your eyes out for these only-in-Australia ingredients.
+Some of these ingredients - sometimes referred to as "bush tucker" - helped sustain Australia's Aboriginal populations for more than 50,000 years, offering exquisite flavour and bountiful health benefits.
+Look out for these made-in-Australia foods during your travels.

 On the menu in Australia